A scenic Alpine road to Col du Telegraphe

-Col du Télégraphe is a high mountain pass at an elevation of 1.566m (5,138ft) above the sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Col du Télégraphe is a high mountain pass at an elevation of 1.566m (5,138ft) above the sea level, located in the Savoie department, in the Auvergne-Rhône-Alpes region in France.
 The pass is traversed by the scenic Route des Grandes Alpes.

-Nestled in the French Alps above the Maurienne valley, the winding road to the summit is very curvy with many hairpin turns.
+Set high in the French Alps above the Maurienne valley, the winding paved road to the summit is very curvy, with 14 hairpin turns.
 It's called D902.
-The pass is 17.5 km (10.87 miles) long, running from Saint-Michel-de-Maurienne to Valloire, as well as forming an access point to the col du Galibier via its north face.
-The Col du Telegraph is so named because at the very top of the climb there's a fortress, the Fort du Télégraphe, that used to have a semaphore telegraph on top of it, built in 1884.
+Col du Telegraph is so named because at the very top of the climb there's a fortress, the Fort du Télégraphe, that used to have a semaphore telegraph on top of it, built in 1884.
 The Fort du Télégraphe is open for visitation during the summer months.

 Tucked away on the south-eastern part of the country, the pass is 17.5 km (10.87 miles) long, running from Saint-Michel-de-Maurienne to Valloire, as well as forming an access point to the Col du Galibier via its north face.
 At the summit are a few radio and TV towers.
 It's a rather large cement structure that can be seen for a long way.
 The road is normally open the whole year around.

 The road is very steep, hitting a 10% of maximum gradient.
 The Col du Télégraphe has been crossed multiple times by the Tour de France.
 Starting from Saint-Michel-de-Maurienne, the ascent is 11.8 km long.
 Over this distance, the elevation gain is 856 meters.
 The average percentage is 7.3 %.
 And starting from Valloire, the ascent is 4.8 km long.
 Over this distance, the elevation gain is 165 meters.
 The average percentage is 3.4 %.